3d-omics/arch3d/README.md

 ## Installation

 **Arch3d** can be installed using pip directly from this github repository.
+You might need to create a conda environment to ensure all dependencies are accessible.

 ```
+conda create -n arch3d python=3.12 pip -y

+conda activate arch3d

 pip install git+https://github.com/3d-omics/arch3d.git

+#if you need to uninstall it:
 pip uninstall arch3d -y
 ```